What Can I Import From South Africa?

 South Africa has many natural resources and needless to say there is always a demand for diamonds and gold in western countries in particular and around the globe.
 The nations with the highest demand are Japan, USA, UK, Hong Kong, Germany, UAE and Belgium.

-Gems, precious metals total goods sales hit US$25.24 in 2023, a steady increase from US$20 billion in 2020 (23.3% of total exports).
+Gems, precious metals total goods sales hit US$19.59 in 2023.

 Gems and precious metals showed the fastest economic growth among the top 10 export categories, up by 30.4% year over year since 2019 led by greater international sales of platinum and gold.